apache/beam/learning/tour-of-beam/learning-content/java/schema-based-transforms/filter/description.md

 ### Multiple fields filter

-Predicates that require examining multiple fields at once are also supported.
-For example, consider the following class representing a user account:
+You can also use multiple fields inside the filtering predicate.
+For example, consider the following schema type representing user account:

 ```
 class UserAccount {